-9.5.4 Teleoperation
+9.5.3 Teleoperation

-Teams must have the capability to take control and teleoperate their systems in the case of an emergency; competitors will not be permitted to teleoperate their deployed systems during regular operations on the challenge course.
-Teams may teleoperate their systems in the launch zone.
-Teams will have a limit to the number of times they may step in to correct their system while it is on the course, once this limit is reached the system must RTL.
-The limit is TBD.
+Teams must have the capability to take control and teleoperate their systems in the case of an emergency; competitors will be permitted to teleoperate their deployed systems during regular operations on the challenge course.
+Teams will be allowed to correct their systems to maintain safe operations (out of bounds, erratic movement).
+If the course official determines the team is unable to continue to safely operate their system, they will be required to stop that system for the remainder of the run.

-Due to the complicated nature of the course, tethers for power, communications, or physical retrieval are not permitted.
+Due to the complex nature of the course, tethers for power, communications, or physical retrieval are not permitted.
 No manual physical intervention or entry by any (human) team members on the course is permitted.
 Only authorized DARPA personnel are allowed to enter the course preceding and during the run.

-9.5.5 Autonomous Operation
+9.5.4 Autonomous Operation

-Teams are required to pilot their systems autonomously.
+Teams are encouraged to pilot their systems autonomously.
 However, teams must follow all applicable §107 regulations.
 DARPA has obtained a §107.35 waiver for participating teams to operate multiple systems (5) per pilot through autonomy.
 While the entire course will be visible from some portion of the staging area, there may be obstructed fields of view when seated in the staging tent.
 Pilots must use visual observers (Safety Officers) to help them maintain visual line of sight.
 Safety Officers must be in communication with the pilot at all times and have an agreed upon protocol for signaling UxS behavior.
-Safety Officers count towards the maximum of 5 team members in the staging area.
+Safety Officers count towards the maximum of 6 team members in the staging area.